witnet/WIPs/wip-asdpc-number-separators.md

 - Oracle queries MAY resolve to `InsufficientConsensus` given a witnessing committee formed by a mixed sample of implementers and non-implementers.

-Due to this last points, this MUST be considered a consensus-critical protocol improvement.
+Due to these last points, this MUST be considered a consensus-critical protocol improvement.
 An adoption plan MUST be proposed, setting an activation date that gives miners enough time in advance to upgrade their existing clients.